curiousmaster/JackItNG/payloads/Windows/Payload---runexe-from-sd.md

 ENTER
 ```

-The following is the batch file that is run after the "DUCKY" drive has been mounted.
+REM The following is the batch file that is run after the "DUCKY" drive has been mounted.
 Everything is being run invisibly, so you will need to check for the existence of "Message.txt" which will probably be in "C:\Windows\system32".

 ```
 REM Message.txt